 Join us for an unforgettable trail riding tour in Slovenia!
 You will evolve as a rider while having the chance to learn something new – river kayaking in one of Europe’s most beautiful waters!

-The Slovenia bike tours are aimed at those learning to ride mountain bike trails and wish to evolve their riding, and in the process meet new people and hang out.
-We travel in small groups and keep the tempo at a comfortable level while pushing your limits forwards to make you a better rider for when you return home.
+The Slovenia bike tours are aimed at those learning to ride mountain bike trails, wish to evolve their riding, and in the process meet new people and hang out.
+We travel in small groups and keep the tempo at a comfortable level while pushing your limits forward to make you a better rider for when you return home.
 We’ll give you some helpful tips on what to practice before the tour starts.

 Slovenia is a bit of a hidden gem.
-Wedged between Italy and Austria, the small country offers both mediterranean coastline and high alpine terrain. and an abundance of narrow and scarcely trafficked trails.
-Mountainbiking is huge in Slovenia but the trails aren’t nearly as worn as in other parts of the alpes and our guides knows where to find the best terrain for the day.
-During the week we’ll experience rocky high alpine trails that move through dense forests and through the vineyards in the valley floor.
-We use shuttles to get a bit up hill and spend half the day in the saddle, after lunch we get ready for the next adventure; a begginers class in river cayaking three afternoons of the week.
+Wedged between Italy and Austria, the small country offers mediterranean coastline, high alpine terrain and an abundance of narrow and scarcely trafficked trails.
+Mountain biking is huge in Slovenia but the trails aren’t nearly as worn as in other parts of the alpes and our guides knows where to find the best terrain for the day.
+During the week we’ll experience rocky high alpine trails that move through dense forests and through the vineyards to the valley floor.
+We use shuttles to get a bit up hill and spend half the day in the saddle, after lunch we get ready for the next adventure; a beginners class in river kayaking three afternoons of the week.

 We pick you up at the airport in Venice and shuttle you to the lodge to unpack and rest up after the travel.
-If we feel for it, we take a short ride in the area to make sure bikes are in order.
+If we’re up for it, we take a short ride in the area to make sure bikes are in order.

-After breakfast we go to Bike Park Kranska Gora to ride a full day of down hill trails.
-This is the best way to get used to trail riding fast , and guides will be giving tutorials for those unused to riding down hill.
+After breakfast we go to Bike Park Kranska Gora to ride a full day of downhill trails.
+This is the best way to get used to trail riding fast.
+Guides will be giving tutorials for those not used to riding downhill.
 We’ll leave the park prepared for the natural trails in Slovenia.

 Like day three, bike riding before lunch and kayaking after.
 In the evening, we enjoy dinner in one of the restaurants in the village.